katerinanavab/webdocs/docs/unit02/proj201.md

 ### Instructions & Requirements

+{:.highlight}
+Do *not* be afraid to use Google or go back to the unit notes to look something up. **In real life, professional developers use Google *constantly* for things that they have been doing for years.** At this point it is not expected that you will have everything memorized, so don't worry about it.
+Additionally, there are a few small details that you may not have encountered in our lessons yet. *This is on purpose.* These details are minor, and easily 🔍 **searched** (e.g. Google `css rounded corners`).

-#### Iteration 1: Copy the Structure
+#### Iteration 1: Mimic the Structure
 <div class="task" markdown="block">

 1. Download the **design images** and take a look at what you're going to be creating here: [Image One (Full Design)](https://cdn.statically.io/gh/TheOdinProject/curriculum/81a5d553f4073e593d23a6ab00d50eef8620796d/foundations/html_css/project/imgs/01.png), [Image Two (Color and Fonts)](https://cdn.statically.io/gh/TheOdinProject/curriculum/69e40b6fcacf567f77243547b7f89df75dd8c3d0/foundations/html_css/project/imgs/02.png)

-> Hint: The font that's being used in the images is `Roboto`, which can be found on [Google Fonts](https://fonts.google.com/).
+> **Hint:** The font that's being used in the images is `Roboto`, which can be found on [Google Fonts](https://fonts.google.com/).

-1. There are many ways to tackle a project like this, and it can be overwhelming to look at a blank HTML document and not know where to start.
+2. There are many ways to tackle a project like this, and it can be overwhelming to look at a blank HTML document and not know where to start.
 Our suggestion: take it **one section at a time**.
-The website you're creating has 4 main sections (and a footer), so pick one and get it into pretty good shape before moving on.
-Starting at the top is always a solid plan.
+>The website you're creating has 4 main sections (and a footer), so pick one and get it into pretty good shape before moving on.
+Starting at the TOP is always a solid plan.
-1. For the section you're working on, begin by **getting all the content onto the page** before beginning to style it.
-In other words, do the HTML and *then* do the CSS.
+3. For the section you're working on, begin by **getting all the content onto the page** before beginning to style it.
+In other words, code the `HTML` and *then* code the `CSS`.
 You'll probably have to go back to the HTML once you start styling, but bouncing back and forth from the beginning will take more time and may cause more frustration.
-> Note: You don't need to use more than one stylesheet.
-Using only one CSS file is adequate for this project.
-1. Many of the elements on this page are very similar to things you saw in our flexbox exercises... feel free to go back to those if you need a refresher.
+> Many of the elements on this page are very similar to things you saw in our [📓2.1: Flexbox](https://coderina.dev/webdocs/docs/unit02/notes201.html) notes... feel free to go back to those if you need a refresher.
-1. Do not worry about making your project look nice on a mobile device.
-We'll learn that later.

 </div>